christophersutton/platica/_docs/product/concept-summary.md

 ### Artifacts
 While messages are ephemeral, artifacts are persistant and help drive shared knowledge and understanding.

-**Minutes** are how we record channel activity.
+**Minutes** are how we record hub activity.
 These are automatic summaries with structured outputs, indexed for search and ready for distillation.

 **Memos** are how we communicate insight.
 Prose based, short, and self contained.
 They are permanent and available across the entire organization.

 **Bulletins** are for announcements.
-They are one-way broadcasts to channels, stored permanently on a board.
+They are one-way broadcasts to hubs, stored permanently on a board.

 ### Roles
 There are a few different roles with clear boundaries of responsibilities.

 **Administrators** are responsible for the communication culture of the entire organization.
-They are the only ones able to create and manage channels, control organization-wide settings, and hire secretaries.
+They are the only ones able to create and manage hubs, control organization-wide settings, and hire secretaries.

-**Moderators**  are responsible for individual channels.
-They need to be assigned to a channel by an admin, but then can manage channel invites, post bulletins, and adjust channel settings like message expiration or available plugins.
+**Moderators**  are responsible for individual hubs.
+They need to be assigned to a hub by an admin, but then can manage hub invites, post bulletins, and adjust hub settings like message expiration or available plugins.

-**Members** are able enter rooms and channels, join channels they were invited to, and chat with anyone.
+**Members** are able enter rooms and hubs, join hubs they were invited to, and chat with anyone.

-**Secretaries** are AI avatars attached to channels and rooms that can create minutes, memos, search for relevant knowledge, and take administrative actions on outside systems.
+**Secretaries** are AI avatars attached to hubs and rooms that can create minutes, memos, search for relevant knowledge, and take administrative actions on outside systems.

 ## Philosophy